apache/sling-site/src/main/jbake/content/contributing.md

 More details about how the project is structured in terms of repositories can be read on the [Getting and Building Sling](/documentation/development/getting-and-building-sling.html) page.

-If you want to get involved into Sling development, we marked a number of issues in Jira with the label ["good-first-issue"](https://issues.apache.org/jira/browse/SLING-5767?jql=status%20%3D%20Open%20AND%20labels%20%3D%20easy-first-issue); we consider them a good starting point into Sling development.
+If you want to get involved into Sling development, we marked a number of issues in JIRA with the label ["good-first-issue"](https://issues.apache.org/jira/browse/SLING-5767?jql=project%20%3D%20SLING%20AND%20status%20%3D%20Open%20AND%20labels%20in%20(easy-first-issue%2C%20good-first-issue)); we consider them a good starting point into Sling development.
 Just assign the ticket to you and create a pull request to address it.
 We provide you feedback and help you to get your contribution into Sling.

 For relatively large contributions (e.g. new modules), we recommend one of the following two approaches: